Dataset Dynamics via Gradient Flows in Probability Space: Dataset Dynamics through Optimization

-An intuitive and general approach to solve this problem is via gradient flows, \ie by moving along a curve of steepest descent starting at $\rho_0$ until reaching a solution $\rho^*$.
+Given a dataset objective expressed as a functional $F:\cP(\cZ)\rightarrow \R$, we seek a joint measure $\rho \in \cP(\cZ)$ realizing: We propose to approach this problem via gradient flows, \ie by moving along a curve of steepest descent starting at $\rho_0$ until reaching a solution $\rho^*$.
 Unlike Euclidean settings, here the underlying space $\mathbb{W}_p(\cZ)$ is infinite-dimensional and non-Hilbertian, thus requiring stronger tools.
-To study flows in this space, we need a notion of derivative of functionals on measures: \begin{definition} Given a functional $F:\cP(\Omega) \rightarrow \R$, consider perturbations $\chi$ such that at least for every $\epsilon \in [0, \epsilon_0]$, $\rho+\epsilon \chi \in \cP(\Omega)$.
-If there exists a function $G$ such that